spences10/dendron/vault/scratch.2021.01.27.email.sam-larsen-disney.md

 Sam uses [Maizzle] to make the HTML email look pretty then has SendGrid to send the emails.

+There's a lot to go over here

+SenGrid there was a fail bot to go over and Sam was kind enough to walk me through a lot of it

 ## Sending the emails